foldright/cffu/README.md

     Such as methods `allTupleFailFastOf` / `allTupleOf` / `mSupplyTupleFailFastAsync` / `thenMApplyTupleFailFastAsync`
   - Support for directly running multiple `Action`s instead of wrapping them into `CompletableFuture`s first
     Such as methods `mSupplyAsync` / `mRunAsync` / `mSupplyFailFastAsync` / `thenMApplyMostSuccessTupleAsync`
   - Support for setting a default business thread pool and encapsulation carrying via `CffuFactory#builder(executor)` method, instead of repeatedly passing business thread pool parameters during async execution
   - Support for handling specific exception types via `catching` methods instead of handling all `Throwable` exceptions (`CompletableFuture#exceptionally`)
 - 🚦 More efficient and flexible concurrent execution strategies, such as:
-  - `AllFailFast` strategy: Fast failure when any of the multiple input `CF`s fails, instead of futilely waiting for all `CF`s to complete (`CompletableFuture#allOf`)
+  - `AllFailFast` strategy: fail fast when any of the multiple input `CF`s fails instead of futilely waiting for all `CF`s to complete (`CompletableFuture#allOf`)
   - `AnySuccess` strategy: Return the first successful `CF` result instead of the first completed but possibly failed `CF` (`CompletableFuture#anyOf`)
   - `AllSuccess` strategy: Return successful results from multiple `CF`s, returning specified default values for failed `CF`s
   - `MostSuccess` strategy: Return successful results from multiple `CF`s within a specified time, returning specified default values for failed or timed-out `CF`s
   - `All(Complete)` / `Any(Complete)` strategies: These two are strategies already supported by `CompletableFuture`
 - 🦺 Safer usage patterns, such as:
   - Timeout-safe new implementation of `orTimeout` / `completeOnTimeout` methods
-    The `CF#orTimeout` / `CF#completeOnTimeout` methods can cause the timeout and delayed execution basic functionality of `CF` to fail❗️
+    The `CF#orTimeout` / `CF#completeOnTimeout` methods can break CompletableFuture's timeout and delay functionality❗️
   - `peek` processing method that definitely won't modify `CF` results
     The `whenComplete` method may modify the `CF` result, and the returned `CF` result may not be consistent with the input
   - Support for timeout-enabled `join(timeout, unit)` method
-  - Support for prohibiting forced tampering via `CffuFactoryBuilder#forbidObtrudeMethods` method
+  - Support for the forbidding `obtrude` methods via `CffuFactoryBuilder#forbidObtrudeMethods` method
   - Complete code quality annotations attached to class methods, enabling `IDE`s to provide early problem warnings during coding
     Such as `@NonNull`, `@Nullable`, `@CheckReturnValue`, `@Contract`, etc.
 - 🧩 Missing basic functionality, in addition to the safety-oriented new implementations above, including: